isomerpages/moe-cantonmentpri/_our-school/School Services.md

 <br>Lunch Hour 1-2 pm</p>
 <p><u>Appointments</u>
 <br>Primary 1,2,4 and 6 will have an appointment scheduled for them by the
 cliniMonc.
-For ad hoc or for dental services needed by other levels, please contact the dental clinic.</p>
+For ad hoc or dental services needed by other levels, please contact the dental clinic.</p>
 <p>Call/WhatsApp/SMS: <a href="https://wa.me/6587646337" rel="noopener noreferrer nofollow" target="_blank">87646337</a>
 </p>